marcin-czaniecki/AWOPWZ/README.md

-# DESIGN OF AN APPLICATION SUPPORTING THE ORGANIZATION OF WORK IN A TEAM
+# APPLICATION SUPPORTING THE ORGANIZATION OF WORK IN A TEAM
 Applications can be checked at https://awopwz.web.app

 **Sample account:**